Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 A 10-gallon tank is an ideal size for a starter aquarium.
 It allows enough space for multiple fish, and interesting decoration ideas.
 Plus, it can be easily equipped with a standard heater and filter, unlike many smaller tanks.

 Here are some suggestions on what kind of fish you can consider for a tank this size:

-Betta are tropical fish that require the same living space, filtration and water temperature as any other tropical fish.
-This means a tank of at least 5 gallons, preferably 10, with a filter, heater and proper décor.
-In other words, bowls, plant vases, cubes and other tiny enclosures are bad for the fish.
+Bettas are tropical fish that require the same living space, filtration, and water temperature as any other tropical fish.
+This means a tank of at least 5 gallons, preferably 10, with a filter, heater, and proper décor.
+In other words, bowls, plant vases, cubes, and other tiny enclosures are bad for the fish.